Seal of Excellence Fund (SELF)

 The contributions are in principle the same amount as the financial investment of the institute/department.
 Thus the employment period that can be financed by the institute's own funds alone is roughly doubled.
 The detailed rules are listed in the SELF regulations (see documents below).

 How does it work?

-- If the University of Bern funds for SELF are not sufficient to finance all the applications, priority will be given to those applicants whose evaluation score for the MSCA IF proposal is the closest to the panel-specific cut-off score that would have resulted in funding from the European Commission.
+- If the available SELF funds of the University of Bern are not sufficient to fund all applications, those candidates whose MSCA-PF application score is closest to the panel-specific score that would have resulted in EU funding will be supported first.

-- Once the employment has started, the Grants Office will transfer the approved amount to the institute.
-Employment must start within one year of the communication of the MSCA IF results and the award of the Seal of Excellence by the European Commission.
+- The Grants Office will transfer awarded funds to the Institute after employment has begun.
+Employment must begin within 1 year of notification of MSCA results and award of the Seal of Excellence.

-- If the employment contract at the University of Bern is terminated prematurely, the unused SELF funds are generally to be returned.
-A (partial) exception will be made if the termination is due to the successful application for competitive third-party career funding by the SELF Fellow (e.g., SNSF Ambizione).
-This also applies for a resubmission of the MSCA IF proposal, in the event that the Horizon 2020 eligibility criteria are still fulfilled.
+- If the employment at the University of Bern is terminated prematurely, the unused SELF funds must usually be reimbursed.
+A (partial) exception is granted if the employment arrangement is changed due to the successful acquisition of competitive third-party funding for career advancement by the SELF Fellows (e.g. SNF Ambizione).
+This also applies to a resubmission of the MSCA PF application if the Horizon Europe participation requirements are still met.